 Most famous Courtesan

 Her house was frequented by poets and writers, and very often concerts were performed by the most famous musicians of the time.
 Tintoretto, even made her a portrait.
 Thanks to her fame, she was also known abroad.
 At one point in her life, she decided to leave her profession to set up the “Casa del Soccorso” located at the Carmini.
-The house accepted all the courtesans venice who wanted to give up with this job or were no longer able to do it.
-In a certain way, she tried to introduce them into a normal life.
-The beautiful and well educated Veronica, died in 1591 at the age of 45 years.
+The house accepted all the courtesans Venice who wanted to give up with this job or were no longer able to do it.
+In a certain way, she tried to introduce them to normal life.
+The beautiful and well educated Veronica died in 1591 at the age of 45 years.